 Recently, AI-driven software systems have been widely used in daily life.
 The widespread adoption of intelligent software has raised concerns about its security, particularly in critical domains such as autonomous driving~\cite{driving} and healthcare~\cite{health}.
 Thus, testing has been demonstrated to be an important way to identify potential issues and enhance the robustness of AI-driven software~\cite{testSurvey, DeepTest, DeepXplore, DeepBackground, DLTesting, DLFuzz}.
-MT is thought as an effective testing technique to tackle oracle problem, and researchers have proposed several approaches that adopt MT in testing crucial fields~\cite{LiRTest, MetaOD, MetaVQA, qaasker, ROME_Pinjia}.
+MT is thought as an effective testing technique to tackle the oracle problem, and researchers have proposed several approaches that adopt MT in testing crucial fields~\cite{LiRTest, MetaOD, MetaVQA, qaasker, ROME_Pinjia}.
 In this section, we will introduce several MT approaches along with their corresponding MRs.

 \textbf{Metamorphic Testing for CV Software.} Computer Vision (CV) refers to tasks that automatically extract, analyze, and understand valuable information from images.
 To test CV software, researchers have explored many transformation methods to conduct MT.
-For autonomous driving tasks, Tian et al.~\cite{DeepTest} and Zhang et al.~\cite{DeepRoad} introduce several real-world transformations to stimulate different driving conditions like blurring, rain, and fog.
-For the image classification task, Dwarakanath et al.~\cite{DwarakanathMT} introduce several image transformations including permuting image channels (i.e., RGB channels), permuting convolution operation order, normalizing images, and scaling images.
-Zhang et al.~\cite{DeepBackground} introduce transformations that change the background of the test image.
-For the OD task, Wang et al.~\cite{MetaOD} insert an object instance into the background image to generate a synthetic image.
-Shao et al.~\cite{3DRestruction} generate synthetic images by adopting 3D reconstruction of objects in real images.
-For multiple object tracking tasks, Xie et al.~\cite{issre22MT4MOT} introduce several transformations to simulate real-world scenarios and detect meaningful violations.
+For autonomous driving tasks, Tian et al.~\cite{DeepTest} and Zhang et al.~\cite{DeepRoad} introduced several real-world transformations to stimulate different driving conditions like blurring, rain, and fog.
+For the image classification task, Dwarakanath et al.~\cite{DwarakanathMT} introduced several image transformations including permuting image channels (i.e., RGB channels), permuting convolution operation order, normalizing images, and scaling images.
+Zhang et al.~\cite{DeepBackground} introduced transformations that change the background of the test image.
+For the OD task, Wang et al.~\cite{MetaOD} inserted an object instance into the background image to generate a synthetic image.
+Shao et al.~\cite{3DRestruction} generated synthetic images by adopting 3D reconstruction of objects in real images.
+For multiple object tracking tasks, Xie et al.~\cite{issre22MT4MOT} introduced several transformations to simulate real-world scenarios and detect meaningful violations.
 In this work, we apply a class of reduction-based affine transformations to transform test images.
-Different from these works, our work focuses on testing IC systems.
-We also address several limitations of the existing IC testing methods.
+Different from these works, our work focused on testing IC systems.
+We have addressed several limitations of the existing IC testing methods.